AlphaGit/alphas-manifesto-blog/_posts/2015-07-11-general-game-playing.md

 ![]({{ site.baseurl }}/assets/mechaskunky.png)

-I've recently taken and finished the course on <a href="https://www.coursera.org/course/ggp">General Game Playing</a>, by Stanford University.
+I've recently taken and finished the course on [General Game Playing](https://www.coursera.org/course/ggp), by Stanford University.
 Let me tell you what it was about and what the experience was like.

 <!--more-->